nyu-pl-sp19/class11/README.md

 Using class parameters to initialize fields is such a common idiom that Scala provides syntactic sugar for this specific usage of class parameters.
-Specifically, we can write the above class more compactly as follows
+For example, we can write the above class more compactly as follows